w3c/window-management/EXPLAINER.md

               otherScreen.availTop + window.screenTop);
 ```

-## Provide requisite info about available screens to achieve the goals above
+## Provide requisite information to achieve the goals above

 ### Add `isMultiScreen()` to expose whether a device has multiple screens